Dooney & Bourke

-Dooney & Bourke is an American fashion company founded in 1975 by designer Peter Dooney and entrepreneur Frederic Bourke in Norwalk, Connecticut.
+Dooney & Bourke is an American leather goods brand founded in 1975 by designer Peter Dooney and entrepreneur Frederic Bourke in Norwalk, Connecticut.
 Originally a men's supplier of belts, suspenders, and ties, the company now specializes in handbags and small accessories.
 Peter Dooney has maintained his role as designer at the company throughout the brand's history.
 Dooney's competitors include Coach and Kate Spade.

 History

-Dooney & Bourke started in 1975 when Peter Dooney and Frederic Bourke launched their namesake in Norwalk, Connecticut.
-Dooney was CEO of manufacturing and marketing, while Bourke served as principle finance and investment officer.
+Dooney & Bourke ("Dooney") started in 1975 when Peter Dooney and Frederic Bourke launched their namesake in Norwalk, Connecticut.
+Dooney was CEO of manufacturing and marketing, while Bourke served as principal finance and investment officer.

-The duo started with men's leather belts and suspenders, handmade by Peter Dooney, inspired by military gear, mail pouches, and saddlebags.
-Dooney & Bourke debuted its first women's handbags in 1981 launch of the All-Weather Leather collection, featuring pebble-textured leather, smooth leather trim, and a tongue-and-loop closure.
+The duo started with men's leather belts and suspenders (handmade by Peter Dooney), inspired by military gear, mail pouches and saddlebags.
+Dooney & Bourke debuted its first women's handbags with their 1981 launch of the "All-Weather Leather" collection, featuring pebble-textured leather, smooth leather trim, and a tongue-and-loop closure.

-Dooney's merchandise is distributed in Nordstrom, Brooks Brothers, and Saks Fifth Avenue, as well as Dooney's own store in Norwalk, Connecticut.
-In 2006, the Emma Bag, a small oval sized bag named after Emma Roberts, was created.
+Dooney's merchandise is distributed in Dillard's and Macy's, as well as Dooney's own store in Norwalk, Connecticut.
+In 2006, the Emma Bag, a small oval-sized bag named after Emma Roberts, was created.
 In 2007, actress Hayden Panettiere created a line of bags for Dooney, including the Hayden bag and the Chiara, a patent leather bag.